This is where you’ll find the latest updates about the Irish Tax Institute.

 For media requests, please contact the Communications team.

-The Irish Tax Institute’s Third-Level Scholarship is open for applicants.
-This scholarship is for Leaving Cert students who are interested in tax as a career and need financial support to progress through college.
-It offers the successful applicant an opportunity to receive some financial assistance through their third-level education, have a place the Chartered Tax Adviser (CTA) programme after their degree, be mentored and supported by the Irish Tax Institute, […]
+The Irish Tax Institute’s Third-Level Scholarship is open for applicants until 14 April 2025.
+The Scholarship is for Leaving Cert students interested in tax advisory as a career and need financial support to progress through college.
+It offers the successful applicant: financial assistance of €5,000 per academic year for third-level living expenses and costs, a place on the Chartered Tax Adviser (CTA) programme after their degree, mentoring and support from the Irish […]